 Unit price list

 The first step when configuring unit pricing for customer contracts, is to define a 'library' of Unit price lists (UPLs).
 This can be done in the Unit price lists TSI.
-These price lists can be used later as a starting point when creating specific Contract price lists for a customer contract.
-One reason for having multiple lists of unit prices in the library might be that you require separate lists for different countries or regions.
-But of course there are many other conceivable use cases.
+The standard price lists from the library can later be used as a starting point when specific contract price lists need to be created for a customer contract.

 Once a UPL is added to the library, you can